“Money, like emotions, is something you must control to keep your life on the right track.” – Lyle Boss & Dave Anderson

 Because Frank was self-employed, he had no company pension plan he could fall back on in the event he lost a large portion of his nest egg.
 As his advisor, I saw the lack of a pension plan as one of the biggest reasons why Frank needed to avoid losing even one penny in retirement.

 Like many retirees, Frank was subject to what I call “Time Horizon” risk, also described as “age risk.”
 Since he was already retired, Frank no longer received a paycheck and did not contribute to his retirement accounts.
-He was no longer in the accumulation phase of his financial life and was now in the distribution phase.
+As a result, he was no longer in the accumulation phase of his financial life and was now in the distribution phase.

 Over the next two years, the market did better than the 6% Frank was getting in the account I’d helped him get.
 Unfortunately, Frank started to believe that he was missing out on the interest he felt he could be getting with less conservative investments.
 At our annual review, I had to remind Frank that he was now retired and that 6% interest was still an excellent return.
 A year later, and without telling me, he invested $130,000 in the stock market, money from a deferred payment on the sale of his business.